slawekradzyminski/awesome-testing.com/_posts/2025-09-24-chrome-dev-tools-mcp.md

 In practice, this means an AI can launch Chrome, open pages, click around, inspect elements, read console logs, record performance metrics—basically everything you and I do in DevTools, but automated.

+## Why Performance is the Unique Angle Here

+While actions like navigation, DOM inspection, console checks and basic UI testing map closely to Playwright MCP (see my earlier deep dives), DevTools MCP goes further on performance: it exposes trace recording and analysis primitives (`performance_start_trace`, `performance_stop_trace`, `performance_analyze_insight`) so an agent can collect evidence and interpret it in one loop.

+Further reading on Playwright MCP and agentic testing flows: my articles on [Playwright MCP](https://www.awesome-testing.com/2025/07/playwright-mcp) and [Agentic Coding Tips](https://www.awesome-testing.com/2025/09/playwright-agentic-coding-tips).
+These workflows carry over; the key difference here is the built-in performance tooling.

+## Lighthouse in Brief

+Lighthouse is Google's automated auditing tool that runs lab checks for Performance, Accessibility, SEO and more.
+It measures Core Web Vitals like LCP (loading), CLS (visual stability) and uses TBT as a lab proxy for responsiveness.
+Traditionally we ran Lighthouse in DevTools, CI, or via PageSpeed Insights to get a score and a list of opportunities.

+**What changes with DevTools MCP?**

+Instead of a one-off audit, you can orchestrate: record a DevTools trace, get insights, apply a code change, and re-trace—all inside the same agent session.
+This tight feedback loop moves performance work from "report then manually fix" to "investigate → change → re-measure" with the browser and agent in lock-step.

 ## Chrome DevTools MCP Tool Overview

 Before diving into practical examples, let's explore the actual capabilities available in Chrome DevTools MCP.
 The integration provides 26 specific tools across 6 categories, giving AI assistants precise control over browser automation and debugging.